ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 5 .md

 ## List Functionality

-List components are more complex than normal CRUD components.
-Expected functionality in a professional level list control needs to include:
+List components present far more challenges than other CRUD components.
+Functionality expected in a professional level list control includes:
 * Paging to handle large data sets
-* Column Formatting to control column width and data overflow
+* Column formatting to control column width and data overflow
 * Sorting on individual columns
 * Filtering

 ## The Base Forms

-All CRUD UI components inherit from *OwningComponentBase*.
+*ListComponentBase* is the base form for all lists.

-The hierarchy for *ListComponetBase* is:
+The hierarchy for *ListComponentBase* is:
 * [*ListComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ListComponentBase.cs)
 * [*ControllerServiceComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ControllerServiceComponentBase.cs)
 * [*ApplicationComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ApplicationComponentBase.cs)
 * *OwningComponentBase*.

-Not all the code is shown in the article.
-Some class are simply too big.
+Not all the code is shown in the article - some class are simply too big and I only show the most relevant sections.
 All source files can be viewed on the Github site, and I include references or links to specific code files at appropriate places in the article.
-Much of the information detail is in the comments in the code sections.
+Much of the detail on what sections of code do is in the code comments.

-[*ApplicationComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ApplicationComponentBase.cs) is the base component and contains all the common client application code for form components.
+[*ApplicationComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ApplicationComponentBase.cs) contains all the common client application code for form components.
 It provides:

   1. Injection of common services, such as Navigation Manager, AuthenicationState, RouterSessionService and Application Configuration.
   2. Authentication and user management.